Local housing allowance

 If you are single, aged over 35, or a couple with no one else living with you, and you live in shared accommodation, the shared rate will also apply to you.

 Please note: These rates are a guide to the maximum amount of benefit you can get.
 Once you claim, we will look at your family circumstances and finances to calculate entitlement.
-From 6 April 2009 any household requiring six bedrooms or more will have their Housing Benefit calculated using the five bedroom rate.
+From 6 April 2009 any household requiring six bedrooms or more has their Housing Benefit calculated using the five bedroom rate.

 The following are not affected: